DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 ### Kubectl

 The `minikube start` command creates a "[kubectl context](https://kubernetes.io/docs/user-guide/kubectl/v1.6/#-em-set-context-em-)" called "minikube".
 This context contains the configuration to communicate with your minikube cluster.

-Minikube sets this context to default automatically, but if you need to switch back to it in the future, run:
+This context is set as default automatically.
+If you change it to another context, run the following command:

 `kubectl config use-context minikube`,

-or pass the context on each command like this:
+Here is another way to set the context:
 `kubectl get pods --context=minikube`.

 ### Dashboard